kuz/caffe-with-spearmint/README.md

 #### STEP 5: Run the optimization
 Make sure you have Caffe in your `$PYTHONPATH`.
 **The `run.py` script has to be started from the repository root:**
-Assuming `CWSM_ROOT` is the location of this repository do the following
+Assuming `CWSM_ROOT` is the location of this repository, do the following:
 ```
 cd CWSM_ROOT
 export PYTHONPATH=CWSM_ROOT:$PYTHONPATH